Richard Shelby: 1986

-In the 1986 U.S. Senate election in Alabama, Shelby narrowly won the Democratic nomination for the Senate seat held by Republican Jeremiah Denton, the first Republican elected to the Senate from Alabama since Reconstruction.
+In the 1986 U.S. Senate election in Alabama, Shelby won the Democratic nomination for the Senate seat held by Republican Jeremiah Denton, the first Republican elected to the Senate from Alabama since Reconstruction.
 He won a very close race as the Democrats regained control of the Senate.

 1992

 Shelby was easily reelected even as Bill Clinton lost Alabama's electoral votes.

 1998

-On November 9, 1994, Shelby switched his party affiliation to Republican, one day after the Republican Revolution in which Republicans won control of both houses in the midterm elections, giving them a 53–47 majority in the Senate.
-He won his first full term as a Republican in 1998 by a large margin.
+On November 9, 1994, one day after the Republican Revolution in which Republicans won control of both houses in the midterm elections, Shelby switched his party affiliation to Republican.
+Shelby's party switch gave the Republicans a 53–47 majority in the Senate.
+He won his first election as a Republican in 1998 by a large margin.

 2004

-He faced no significant opposition in 2004.
+Shelby faced no significant opposition in 2004.